oracle-samples/ansible-collections/playbooks/OCNE/README.md

 * deploy-mod-ociccm.yml - Deploys the OCI-CCM module when running in Oracle OCI used for OCI loadbalancer and storage
 * deploy-mod-istio.yml - deploys Istio service mesh
 * deploy-mod-olm.yml - deploys OCNE lifecycle manager for Operators
-* upscale-ocne.yml - add control plane or worker nodes to existing cluster
-* downscale-ocne.yml - scales cluster back to initial amount of servers
-* undeploy-ocne.yml - removes an OCNE environment including additional modules
+* reset-ocne.yml - removes an OCNE environment including additional modules
-* uninstall-ocne.yml - removes all OCNE packages from the servers

-The playbooks are tested with OCNE 1.5 and run with the ansible CLI and Oracle Linux Automation Manager.

 # Configuration

 Make sure the following configuration steps are done before running the playbooks.

-## SSH keys
-You need to generate ssh-keys for self-signed certificate distribution over the kubernetes nodes during the installation process.
-Store the keys in the playbooks directory, for example:

-    $ cd <playbookdir>/files
-    $ ssh-keygen -t rsa -f id_rsa -N '' -q
-    $ ls -l
-    -rw------- 1 opc opc 2610 Aug  8 11:22 id_rsa
-    -rw-r--r-- 1 opc opc  574 Aug  8 11:22 id_rsa.pub
+## OCNE Configuration file

+The playbooks use the [Quick Install using Configuration File](https://docs.oracle.com/en/operating-systems/olcne/1.5/quickinstall/task-provision-config.html) installation scenario.
+The configuration file includes all information about the environments and modules you want to create.
+This file in combination with the quick install procedure of OCNE saves repeated steps in the installation process.

+The OCNE playbooks expect to have a configuration file in the `<playbookdir>/files` directory with file extension `.yaml`.
+You can name the file whatever you want as long as the file-name is added to the playbook variables (eg: `env_file: ocne-environment.yaml`) for you intended OCNE cluster.

+Information on how to create a configuration file is explained in the [OCNE Platform CLI documentation](https://docs.oracle.com/en/operating-systems/olcne/1.5/olcnectl/config.html#write).

 ## Inventory file
 The Inventory file defines the hostnames and roles in the OCNE cluster.
 Example inventory files are provided in the `<playbookdir>/inventories` directory.
-The `hosts-example.ini` file provides configuration information to deploy the initial OCNE cluster, the `hosts-upscale-example.ini` file provides configuration information to upscale the cluster with additional control plane or worker nodes.
+The `hosts-example.ini` file provides configuration information to deploy the initial OCNE cluster.

 Add the hostnames of your OCNE cluster to the following groups in the inventory file:
 | Variable | Required | Description |